 For the organic gardener the basis of good soil structure and plant nutrition is compost.
 Garden composting allows you to reuse organic waste from your kitchen and garden, thereby reducing the amount of material going to landfill, while producing something useful to help your garden grow healthier.

 Compost can be made simply by piling up a heap of organic material, so you don't really even need a container, but most people prefer to have some way of enclosing the heap and you'll get better and faster results if you use a compost bin.

 The compost bin

 The easiest option is to buy a compost bin.
-These are generally made of wood or recycled plastic.
-Compost bins may be available at a subsidised price from your local council - check out your area in this postcode search - or you can buy them from garden centres, or online from specialist sites such as Evengreener.
+These are usually made of wood or recycled plastic.
+Compost bins may be available at a subsidised price from your local council - check out your area in this postcode search - or you can buy them from garden centres, or online - see a selection available from Amazon UK *here.
 It's generally better to buy two small bins rather than a single large one as you can then be filling one while the other is composting down.

 Another option is to make your own compost bin.
 For a very simple version you need four 1.2 metre (4 foot) fence posts, wire netting, nails, and some galvanised hooks and eyes.
 Clear an area of about one metre square and flatten down the soil.
 Hammer in a fence post at each corner.
 Then tack wire netting to the posts.
 Use the hooks and eyes to attach the netting at the front so it's easily opened.

 Gardeners World have instructions for building a DIY compost bin from old pallets here.

 Garden Organic has plans for a moveable stacking wooden compost bin here.

 Or you can improvise and use a container such as a builders' merchants' bulk bag, or build an enclosure with straw bales.